ZGQVictory/NEOM/README.md

       In this paper, we use PANDORA-v1.0.0.
 You should follow the [ReadME.md](https://github.com/X-lab-3D/PANDORA/blob/master/README.md) step by step.

+      When constructing the PANDORA database, it's better to set its directory in the './data/pmhc/', which means that there will be a 'pandora_Database.pkl' in the './data/pmhc/'.
+Or, change the PANDORA database directory in the './code/main.py' to fit your directory.
+(In the main.py, I highlighted three places that you can change.)

       After PANDORA installation, please use python to make a validation:

       ```python